AbdulrahmanAlaa/webtrekk-task/README.md

 * Angular Lazy loading modules

+* created special icons font from svg using `iconmoon` fonts

 # Running the project
 after downloading the project use `npm i` to install the project packages dependency then run the following command `ng serve -o --port 5000` the project shall be running on the following url